 Planning and structuring remain very important in exam essays.
 With regard to the niceties of footnotes, endnotes and bibliographies, etc., these are not necessary, so don't waste time on these.
 However, if you quote or refer to a specific passage from a text, do indicate clearly that it is a quotation or reference.
 (The principle of being clear as to who is saying what remains central.)
 If you have the reference handy, just put it briefly in the text of your exam essay. (eg "As Descartes says in Meditation I (p.
 12), . . ." or "'[I]t is prudent never to trust completely those who have deceived us even once' (Descartes, Meditation I, p.
 12)".)
 Generally speaking, you will show your familiarity with any relevant texts by how you handle them in your discussion.
 This is also true for your non-exam essays.

 Your preparation for the exam should have been done well before entering the exam hall.
 Note that various subjects have restrictions on what texts and other items can be brought into the exam hall.
-(Consult the Philosophy Department's notice board for details.)
+(Consult the Philosophy program's notice board for details.)
 Many subjects will have "closed book" exams.
 Even if an exam is "open book", if you are properly prepared, you should not need to spend much time at all consulting texts or notes during the exam itself.

 You won't have time for redrafting and revising your exam essay (which makes planning and structuring your answers before you start writing all the more important).
 If you do want to delete something, just cross it out clearly.
 Don't waste time with liquid paper or erasers.
 Write legibly.
 Don't wr. "point form" sav. time.
 Diff. kn. mean. use incomp. sent.